The Impact of High-Quality Oil on Engine Longevity and Performance

 Q3: Can using low-quality oil damage my aircraft engine?

-A: Yes, using low-quality or improper oil can lead to accelerated wear, increased deposits, reduced lubrication efficiency and potential engine damage.
+A: Yes, using low-quality or improper oil instead of high-performance engine oil can lead to accelerated wear, increased deposits, reduced lubrication efficiency and potential engine damage.
 It is essential to use oil that meets the required specifications and follow the recommended maintenance practices.
-Consult the aircraft manufacturer's guidelines for information on what type of oil to use and use that type of oil.
+Consult the aircraft manufacturer's guidelines for information on what type of oil to use and ensure you consistently use that type of oil.

 Q4: Can I switch between different brands or types of oil?